a01752785/incidentes-atizapan/Backend/DatabaseService/README.md

 }
 ```

-Remember that the attributes _latitude longitude riskradius_ are integers.
+Remember that the attributes _latitude longitude riskradius_ are doubles.

 ##### Response
 It will send you a response which contains a status code and a message describing the code.